安裝中文字典英文字典辭典工具!

 Your sentences above are correct, but intent in terms of being intent on doing something is not the same word as "intent," a noun, meaning something that is intended I cannot think of any natural use of "to be intended," which means, to my mind, "intended to intend," which doesn't work

-- Intended vs intentionally - WordReference Forums
+- intended to leave vs intended for use - WordReference Forums

 |